jrstrecker/jrstrecker.github.io/_pages/about.md

 Hi there!
 I’m a second year PhD Student in Computer Science at the [University of St. Gallen](https://unisg.ch) in Switzerland in the lab for [Interactions- and Communication-based Systems](https://interactions.ics.unisg.ch).

-In my research I explore the following concepts:
+My research is a combination of the following areas:
 - Mixed Reality
 - Ubiquitous Computing
 - Personalization